MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 # CREATE event detectors script

 Used to create a group of even detectors.
-The create\_event\_detectors.js script requires a CSV file to be present in the file stores named event-detectors-to-create.csv with the following structure:
+The create\_event\_detectors.js script requires a CSV file to be present in the file store named event-detectors-to-create.csv with the following structure:

 **dataPointId, dataPointXid, detectorType, detectorName, limit, alarmLevel,**** dataPointName **,** handlers\_to\_link,** any, other, column, can, be, present, but will, be, ignored